Blog

 Cons:

-The Strategy: The biggest competitor to Rancher is simply not using a manager.
+The biggest competitor to Rancher is simply deciding not to use an overlay manager at all.
 AWS and Google have improved their native consoles significantly.
-If you are all-in on one cloud, you might not need an overlay tool.
+If you are 100% all-in on AWS, you might standardize entirely on EKS.

 Pros: